Qiskit/qiskit-metapackage/docs/qc_intro.rst

 Quantum gates form the primitive operations on quantum data.
 Quantum gates represent information preserving, reversible transformations on the quantum data stored in qubits.
 These "unitary" transformations represent the quantum mechanical core of a quantum circuit.
-Some gates such as :math:`X` (:math:`\oplus`) and :math:`CX` have classical analogs such as bit-flip and :math:`XOR` operations, respectively, while others do not.
+Some gates such as :math:`X` (also written as :math:`\oplus`) and :math:`CX` have classical analogs such as bit-flip and :math:`XOR` operations, respectively, while others do not.
 The Hadamand (:math:`H`) gate, along with the parameterized rotates :math:`rX(\theta)` and :math:`rY(\theta)`, generate non-classical superposition states, while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that can be used for interference.
 Two-qubit gates like the :math:`CX` gate are used to generate entanglement between pairs of qubits, or to "kick" the phase from one qubit ot another.
-In contrast to gates, operations like "Measurement", represented by the meter symbol in a box with a line connecting to a "target" wire, destroy enough information about a qubit's state, including the phase, to be able to represent it as a classical bit and write that classical bit onto the target wire (often a fully classical wire in some readout device).
-This is the typical way to extract information from the quantum data into a classical device.
-Note that with only :math:`H`, :math:`rZ`, :math:`CX`, and measurement gates, i.e. a universal gate set, we can construct any quantum circuit, including those efficiently computing the dynamics of any physical system in nature.
+In contrast to gates, operations like "measurement", represented by the meter symbol in a box with a line connecting to a "target" wire, extract enough information about a qubit's state, including the phase, to be able to represent it as a classical bit and write that classical bit onto the target wire (often a fully classical wire in some readout device).
+This is the typical way to take information from the quantum data into a classical device.
+Note that with only :math:`H`, :math:`rZ(\theta)`, :math:`CX`, and measurement gates, i.e. a universal gate set, we can construct any quantum circuit, including those efficiently computing the dynamics of any physical system in nature.

 Some workloads contain an extended sequence of interleaved quantum circuits and classical computation, for example variational quantum algorithms execute quantum circuits within an optimization loop.
-For these workloads, system performance increases substantially if the transitions between circuit execution and non-current classical computation are made efficient.
+For these workloads, system performance increases substantially if the quantum circuits are parameterized, and transitions between circuit execution and non-current classical computation are made efficient.
 Consequently, we define **near-time computation** to refer to computations with algorithms that make repeated use of quantum circuits with hardware developed to speed up the computation time.
 In near-time computation, the classical computation occurs on a time scale longer than the coherence